Ernö Rapée: Biography

 Rapée's next move was to Philadelphia, where he conducted an orchestra of 68 at the Fox Theatre.
 Percy Grainger was one of his guest artists during this engagement.
 After his tenure at the Fox, Rapée went on to international success in Berlin with an orchestra of 85 at the Ufa-Palast am Zoo.
 While there he was invited to conduct the Berlin Philharmonic Orchestra in a concert.
-Later he appeared as conductor of the Budapest Philharmonic and other European orchestras.
+Later he appeared as conductor of the Budapest Philharmonic Orchestra and other European orchestras.

 In 1926, he returned to America after notable European successes.
 He began an engagement at the Roxy Theatre in New York, opening the theater in March 1927, as music director of its 110-player Roxy Symphony Orchestra.
 (At the time this was world's largest permanent orchestra, outnumbering the New York Philharmonic by three musicians).
 Millions of listeners heard his symphonic concerts over the air on Sunday afternoon during The Roxy Hour radio broadcasts, and he also conducted for the General Motors Concerts.

 Finally, in 1932, Rapée reached the apex of his career as the musical director and head conductor of the symphony orchestra at Roxy Rothafel's new Radio City Music Hall, a position Rapée held until his death in New York City, New York, from a heart attack on June 26, 1945.